aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 **Type**: String

-An access points consists of a device code and a decimal device number, e.g. "D200" for Data register 200, "X0" for Input 0 and "Y0" for output 0.
+Access points consists of a device code and a decimal device number, e.g. "D200" for Data register 200, "X0" for Input 0 and "Y0" for output 0.

 Valid devices codes and their data types are listed below.